 - Crop protection: invertebrate and vertebrate pests, plant pathogens, weed control, Integrated Pest, Disease and Weed Management

 Participants may offer an oral presentation or a poster presentation using the link below.
 The committee will inform the author if the communication is accepted.
-The deadline for abstract submission is 15th January 2021, your abstract can be modified up until 28th February.
+Abstract submission will open on the 1st September 2022, the deadline for abstract submission is 1st March 2023, your abstract can be modified up until 15th March 2023.

 Young Mind Awards